lewagon/data-setup/_partials/vm_test.md

 You may take a quick sip ☕️

 Let's check the connection to the virtual machine with the command below:
-- Replace `👉YOUR_IP_ADDRESS👈` with the IP address of your virtual machine
+- Replace `👉YOUR_IP_ADDRESS👈` with the IP address for your virtual machine provided to you by Le Wagon
 - Replace `👉PATH_TO_YOUR_PRIVATE_KEY👈` with the path to your **PRIVATE** key

 <details>